RedHatInsights/dvo-extractor/CONTRIBUTING.md

 ## Submitting a pull request

-*Note: Every PR requires at least one review from at least one of the core review members.
+*Note: Every PR requires at least two reviews from at least two of the core review members.
+It won't be possible to merge changes without having two acks.
 List of members are available on [Settings/Members page](https://gitlab.cee.redhat.com/ccx/insights-ocp/-/project_members)*

 Before you submit your pull request consider the following guidelines: